rileygramlich/scribist/README.md

 ## Technologies Used:
-The MERN (MongoDB, Express, Reactm Node.js) stack was used to develop this full-stack web application.
+The MERN (MongoDB, Express, React.js Node.js) stack was used to develop this full-stack web application.

 * [MongoDB](https://www.mongodb.com/): used to deploy a live cloud server to store data in a database.
 User model with mongoose referencing for the known and known words (many to many), and mongoose embedding for the posts (one to many).